lincolnh0/TexasPy/README.md

 Currently, the best way to run this program is to run <code>app.py</code> and follows the on-screen instructions.

-### Stats Player
-A player class that utilises statistics to decide its action.
-(In progress)

-### Manual Player
+### base_player.py
-Base palyer class whose actions are determined by the user.
+Base palyer class whose actions are determined by user input.
 Action codes are as follows:

 - Fold: -1 or betting below to call value while having sufficient chips
 - Check: 0
 - Bet / Raise: > 0

+### stats_player.py
+A player class that utilises statistics to decide its action.

+### bluff_player.py
+Extends stats_player, includes a random bluff factor.
+(In progress)

 ## Contribution